OktaCIAM/saml-siw-example/README.md

-# Example Sign In Widget
+# Example Sign In Widget with SAML and URL Parameters
-This demonstrates how to create configurations of the SIW upon parameters being passed along through redirect URIs configured within Okta.
+This demonstrates how to create configurations of the SIW upon parameters being passed along through redirect URIs configured within Okta and how to utilize the widget to perform a SAML based authentication.

 This is based off the official React Sign In Widget tutorial: https://developer.okta.com/code/react/okta_react_sign-in_widget/